-- The only aids permitted are the copies of the Trademarks Act and Trademarks Regulations provided by CIPO and an unmarked dictionary (English or French or French/English).
+- The only aids permitted are copies of the Trademarks Act and Trademark Regulations provided by CIPO and an unmarked dictionary (English or French or French/English).

-- Cell phones, smart phones, smart watches and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.
+- Cell phones, smart phones, and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.